Our handy checklist of what you need to do to sell your home.

 You've lived there a long time

-A HomeBuyer Report, at starting costs of around £400, could be sufficient here.
+A HomeBuyer Report, which starts at around £400, could be sufficient here.

 What should I do once I’ve had a self-survey carried out?

 The action you take after having a ‘self-survey’ will depend on the results.

 - If your survey uncovers a small issue, you may be able to do a bit of decorating – or carry out some simple DIY – to deal with the problem.